alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 </html>
 ~~~

-When you run the application, you can then run the test and see that it is green.
+When you run the application, you can also run the test and you'll see that it is green.
 You can also look at the search form manually at <http://localhost:8080>.

 Searching For Jokes
 ---